Come to an NPC Friends & Family board meeting. We meet every month via teleconference!

 All are welcome!
 Simply dial the teleconference line given for the month at the start of the meeting, or join Executive Director Betsyann Wilson live from a different campus or center each month - locations are announced at this site, one week prior to each meeting date.

-Our next meeting meeting is , Monday, February 24 at 3:30 p.m. on NPC extension 7479.
+Our next meeting meeting is Monday, November 16, 2020 on Zoom.
 Learn more about our meetings on the About Us page!

 Arizona Gives Day 2020!

-Every dollar you give supports need-based scholarships for some of the finest and most courageous college students ANYWHERE!
+Every dollar you gave supports need-based scholarships for some of the finest and most courageous college students ANYWHERE!

 2020 Disc Golf Tournament